Wishing on The Hellmouth

 She stared out at the city.
-A soft sigh escaped her lips, ruffling the sheer curtains that blocked out the harsh sunlight while allowing the cooler air to seep into the room.
-Jerusalem lay before her, the Kingdom of Heaven as some men called it.
+A soft sigh escaped her lips, ruffling the sheer curtains blocking out the harsh sunlight while allowing the cooler air to seep into the room.
+Jerusalem lay before her, the Kingdom of Heaven as some called it.

 She heard the bells ring out and watched the Saracens drop to their knees in their daily Salähs.
 Perhaps they were right, where else could Muslim, Christian and Jew worship side by side?
 Baldwin kept the peace with Saladin, but their peace was shaky, balanced carefully against the acts of men who would rather have war.

 Her brother was a good man and a good king.
-If it weren't for the leprosy that ravaged his body, he would not have to suffer the likes of Reynald and his Templars.
+If it weren't for the leprosy ravaging his body, he would not have to suffer the likes of Reynald and his Templars.

 Thinking about the Templars caused a frown to furrow her brow, because it brought her brother-in-law and sister to mind.
 Try as she might, she had never understood why Sibylla chose Guy of Lusignan after William died.
 Her sister had fallen in love with the overbearing, loud and arrogant man who wanted the crown on his head, the sooner the better.
 Sibylla's blindness to Guy's hunger for power worried her.

 Isabella Costanza Maria Elizabetta was every bit her father's daughter, when it came to getting her way.
-Her brother had bestowed the rather unusual nickname upon her of Buffy for the way that she seemed to tear into a room like a mini tornado, buffeting them about with her demanding winds for immediate attention uncaring of their status.
+Her brother had bestowed the rather unusual nickname upon her of Buffy for the way she seemed to tear into a room like a mini tornado, buffeting them about with her demanding winds for immediate attention uncaring of their status.
 They were simply her family and she treated them as such.
 She would run to him to sooth her hurts and answer her questions.
-Her rather elfin appearance had hidden a surprisingly adventuresome child that had shadowed the crown prince and future king, demanding that he teach her everything that he knew, which he did to some degrees.
+Her rather elfin appearance had hidden a surprisingly adventuresome child who shadowed the crown prince and future king, demanding he teach her everything the knew, which he did to some degree.
 It created a relationship that went far beyond sibling affection and bonded them into true friends for the remainder of their lives.

 "It is time, your highness," the servant announced, bowing respectfully.

 "Godfrey's son has arrived then?
-Help me with my cloak and helm; we don't want to keep my 'master' waiting."
+Help me with my cloak and helm; we don't want to keep my master

 She shared a conspiratorial smile with her servant as they completed her ensemble.
 Excitement raced through her as it always did when she prepared for these meetings.
 Few people knew about the role she played, and she planned to keep it that way.
 People rarely looked deeper into a matter when they could take things at face value, especially where the lower classes were concerned.